sharmalab/escMR/README.md

 ## UserGuide
 -**Installation**
-1. After downloading the package, use the cd command to navigate to the directory where your Python script is located or the directory where your project files are located: cd path/to/your/project
+1. After downloading the package, use the cd command to navigate to the directory where your Python script is located or the directory where your project files are located:
+   -cd path/to/your/project
-2. Use the below command to install all requirements pip install -r Requirements.txt
+2. Use the below command to install all requirements -pip install -r Requirements.txt
-3. Now enter the below command to run python Code.py
+3. Now enter the below command to run
+   -python Code.py

 -**Inputs**
 1. The program expects you to give the folder path of the parent folder where studies are stored.
 There is no different file that should be present other than Dicom.